Menu

 • The falls are in bear country so don’t leave food unattended.

-What to Bring: Regular running shoes are fine to walk Athabasca Falls Trail.
+What to Bring: Regular running shoes are fine for walking Athabasca Falls Trail.

 Athabasca River.